puppetlabs/puppet-docs/source/puppetdb/1/maintain_and_tune.markdown

 ## Redo SSL Setup After Changing Certificates

-If you've recently changed the certificates in use by the PuppetDB server, you'll need to update the SSL configuration for PuppetDB itself.
+If you've recently changed the certificates in use by the PuppetDB server, you'll also need to update the SSL configuration for PuppetDB itself.

 If you've installed PuppetDB from Puppet Labs packages, you can simply re-run the `puppetdb-ssl-setup` script.
 Otherwise, you'll need to again perform all the SSL configuration steps outlined in [the installation instructions](./install_from_source.html).